polarbeargo/The-love-I-receive-from-Udacity-reviewer-resources/README.md

   To memorize mentors Donald, Christopher, Jafar and David who encourage and support me a lot through my enrollment years.
 Here I collect the feedback and paper references from my Udacity reviewers and friendships I got from Udacity and CS50X.
 I want to extend what I learn and also extend the spirits, share knowledge with all my classmates at least this is what I can do if any of this citation papers helps you please send a star to them or references their papers will be an honorable action:).

   Within these periods I want to say thank you to Madam Olga Uskova, Mylene doublet o'kane and Sir Luigi Morelli.
-I love your writings and I appreciate every like you send to me.
+I love your writings and very appreciate every like you send to me.
 Thank you Udacity team and be Udacious:D!

 #### From Madam Olga Uskova: